edson-acordi/4bit-microcomputer/README.md

 The project is in the final testing stage.

 This project was developed mainly for educational purposes.
-I hope it will be a good learning platform for those who like electronics, computers and programming.
+I hope it will be a good learning platform for anyone who likes electronics, computers and programming.

 Since my first attempts, many efforts have been made to make this project real.